YHXYJ/DFRL/Readme.md

 code/
  ├── dataset/                          #This directory contains the datasets for test.
- ├── model/                            #This directory contains the models of.
+ ├── model/                            #This directory contains the models of IRSTD.
  ├── pth/                                 # This directory contains the pretrained weights and corresponding test results.
  ├── test_xxxx.py                  # testing scripts.